Aging of South Korea: Longevity

 In the first half of the 1950s, life expectancy was only 42 years on average (37 for men, 47 for women).
-South Korea now has one of the highest life expectancies, 15th in the world.
-The average baby born in South Korea can expect to live to the age of 82 years (79 for men, and 85 for women).
+South Korea now has one of the highest life expectancies, ranking 15th in the world.
+The average baby born in South Korea today can expect to live to 82 years (79 for men and 85 for women).
 In contrast, the global average is 72 years (70 for men, 74 for women).

 The UN projects life expectancy will continue to improve; by 2100, the average baby born in South Korea will live to the age of 92 (89 for men, and 95 for women).
-A separate study published in the Lancet showed that women in South Korea are projected to be the first in the world to have an average life expectancy above 90 – with the researchers predicting a 57% chance this will happen by 2030.
+A separate study published in The Lancet showed that women in South Korea are projected to be the first in the world to have an average life expectancy above 90 – with the researchers predicting a 57% chance this will happen by 2030.